 Language team members are responsible for translating CC legal tools and the library of CC resources.
 The Affiliate Team as a whole decides how many and in which languages the tools and resources should be available.
-The licenses and a set of FAQs must be available in at least one chosen language before the licenses can officially launch.
+The licenses and the FAQ must be translated before the licenses can officially launch.